madpiano/2019-432/README.md

 - If you need additional installation instructions, we recommend using [Dr. Love's 431 instructions](https://github.com/THOMASELOVE/431-2018/tree/master/software), or [these Stat 545 instructions](https://stat545.com/block000_r-rstudio-install.html).
 - 432 is also supported by [DataCamp](https://www.datacamp.com), a terrific learning platform for data science.
 On 2018-08-30, I sent those of you who took 431 with me this Fall an invitation to join us in that community.
 Please do.

-## What Should I do before the First Class?

-Welcome back those of you who took 431 with Dr. Love this past Fall.
-If you're newly joining us, welcome!

-To get a jump on things, prior to our first meeting on 2019-01-22, we encourage you to:

-1. Complete the necessary software updates listed above.
-2. Please read Karl W. Broman and Kara H. Woo's paper "[Data Organization in Spreadsheets](https://doi.org/10.1080/00031305.2017.1375989)" published in a special edition of *The American Statistician* dedicated to Data Science in 2018.
-The PDF for this paper is also available on our References page.
-3. Obtain (and read) Jeff Leek's short book "[How to be a Modern Scientist](https://leanpub.com/modernscientist)" (recommended price $10).
-We will expect you to have finished the book by mid-February.

 ## Contact Us